What makes people do the things they do? How does the mind work? How can you help others to lead their best lives?

 Western has been ranked in the Top 200 universities in the world for Psychology in the 2021 QS World University Rankings by Subject.
 We are also ranked in the Top 175 universities for Psychology in the Times Higher Education 2020 Subject Rankings.

 Start your unlimited journey today.

-The Bachelor of Psychological Studies (Honours) is an APAC-accredited Honours fourth year for any prospective candidate who has completed (or is currently completing) an accredited three-year undergraduate Psychology course at Western Sydney University in the last 10 years.
+The Bachelor of Psychological Science (Honours) is an APAC-accredited Honours fourth year for any prospective candidate who has completed (or is currently completing) an accredited three-year undergraduate Psychology program at Western Sydney University in the last 10 years.
 Undergraduate degrees are as follows:

 This degree is not open to applicants who completed their accredited psychology degree at an institution other than Western Sydney University.
-In addition, students must have obtained an Average Admission Mark of 70+ in the Western Sydney University grading system in Level 2 and 3 units with a majority of Credit or higher grades in Level 2 and 3 psychology units.
+In addition, students must have obtained an Average Admission Mark of 70+ in the Western Sydney University grading system in Level 2 and 3 subjects with a majority of Credit or higher grades in Level 2 and 3 psychology subjects.

 Entry into this Honours program is restricted by supervisory capacity.
-Limited places are available in this course and meeting the admission criteria does not guarantee entry.
-Eligible students are selected in order of merit based on their Average Admission Mark in Level 2 and 3 units.
+Limited places are available in this program and meeting the admission criteria does not guarantee entry.
+Eligible students are selected in order of merit based on their Average Admission Mark in Level 2 and 3 subjects.
 There is no provision for deferring an offer of a place.

 This degree opens you up to psychology or research positions in:

 - Disability services

 Psychologists investigate, assess and provide treatment and counselling to foster optimal personal, social, educational and occupational adjustment and development.